 Meraki Layer 3 Rules and CDO

-Layer 3 rules enforce policy at the Network Layer of the OSI model.
+At this time, CDO supports layer 3 firewall rules only.
+Layer 3 rules enforce policy at the network layer of the OSI model.
 See Using Layer 3 Firewall Rules for more information.

 Fine-tune your new access control policy with objects.
 The Meraki dashboard uses protocols and groups of IP addresses or IP address ranges; in contrast, CDO uses a variety of objects to manage rules.
 To understand how CDO transfers Meraki protocols into objects, see Objects Associated with Meraki Devices for more information.
 The following objects can be created in CDO and translated into IP groups in the Meraki dashboard: